James E. Thompson Jr.

 James Edward Thompson Jr. (October 13, 1935 – June 8, 2017) was a United States Army officer.
-He attained the rank of lieutenant general and was a commander of the 101st Airborne Division and First United States Army.
+He reached the rank of lieutenant general and was a commander of the 101st Airborne Division and First United States Army.

-Early life
+Early life and education

 James Edward Thompson Jr. was born in Durham, North Carolina on October 13, 1935, and graduated from the University of Florida in 1957 with a Bachelor of Arts in education.
 While in college, Thompson completed the Reserve Officers' Training Corps program, and at his graduation he was commissioned a second lieutenant of Infantry.

-Military education

 After receiving his commission, Thompson completed the Infantry Officer Basic Course.
 His later military education included the Infantry Officer Advanced Course, Air Command and Staff College, and United States Army War College.
 In addition, he received a Master of Arts in political science from Auburn University.

-Military career

-Early career
+Career

 During the Vietnam War, Thompson commanded the 162nd Aviation Company (Assault Helicopter) during the first half of 1968.
 Thompson's later field grade officer assignments included: commander, 1st Battalion, 5th Infantry Regiment, 25th Infantry Division; assistant chief of staff for operations, plans and training (G-3), 25th Infantry Division; director, military planning studies (European regions), Army War College; and commander, 3d Brigade, 101st Airborne Division.